miikkalaitinen/miikkalaitinen/README.md

 Hi, and welcome to my Github profile!

-I'm a 22-year old Finn studying Information networks at [Aalto University](https://www.aalto.fi/en).
+I'm a 23-year old Finn studying Information networks at [Aalto University](https://www.aalto.fi/en) and working as a fullstack developer at [Webso](https://www.webso.fi).

-I'm intrested in software development, and especially web development.
-I have good frontend development skills using React, as well as some experience working Fullstack wih React, Nodejs and SQL databases.
+I enjoy both frontend and backend development, leaning slighlty to the frotend side.
+I have good skills in with modern technologeis such as React, Typescript, Python Fastapi and Node.js as well as experience with sites using PHP.
-I'm currently looking to improve my skills in Fullstack as well as get some working experience in software development.
+My programming language experience include JS/TS, PHP, Scala, C++ and C.